 The reflective 2007 film The Gates is a culmination, both for Maysles and for Christo/Jean-Claude.

 As the artists announce their latest and most ambitious project – lining 24 miles of walking paths in New York’s Central Park with orange metal gates, with orange flags hanging from above – the film flashes back 25 years to when the project first stalled.
 Naturally, Maysles was there to capture the disappointment.

 From the beginning, everyone advises Christo to consider any potential negative aspects of the project, and The Gates makes it clear that obstinate NIMBY-ism is as prevalent in Manhattan and Harlem as it is in Napa County.
 Christo endures the same stupid questions and criticisms, and he’s more detached than ever (“We don’t give interviews now,” says Jeanne-Claude), disappearing for almost the entire second half.

 That absence is an unexpected strength of The Gates, as it allows Maysles and co-director Antonio Ferrara to focus on the ways that people react to the finished project, with reflexive outrage turning into a spiritual sort of wonder.
-“This feeds the soul,” says one visitor, and in their examination of the ways that art infuriates and enriches us, these meditative and insightful documentaries feel just as nourishing.
+“This feeds the soul,” says one visitor.
+In their examination of the ways that art infuriates and enriches us, these meditative and insightful documentaries feel just as nourishing.